 The world of cybersecurity constantly changes, so ongoing education is the key to understanding today’s new threats.
-Yet it all starts with a firm grasp of terminology.
-Here are answers to 10 commonly asked questions about cybersecurity terms to help you get started.
+But how do you even begin?

 What Is Cybersecurity?

-Cybersecurity is a set of techniques for protecting an organization’s digital infrastructure — including networks, systems, and applications — from being compromised by attackers and other threat actors.
+Is there a better place to start?
+"Cybersecurity" is a set of techniques for protecting an organization’s digital infrastructure—including networks, systems, and applications—from being compromised by attackers and other threat actors.
 Cybersecurity combines technology, people, and processes to create strategies aimed at protecting sensitive data, ensuring business continuity, and safeguarding against financial losses.

 Ransomware is a type of malicious software (malware) that prevents the end user from accessing a system or data.
 The most common form is crypto ransomware, which makes data or files unreadable through encryption, and requires a decryption key to restore access.
 Another form, locker ransomware, locks access rather than encrypting files.
 Attackers typically request a payment, often in the form of bitcoins, to decrypt files or restore access.